Aaryamala: Release and reception

 Aaryamala was released in theatres on 18 October 2024.
 Akshay Kumar of Cinema Express gave 2/5 stars and wrote "The film plays safe, risking going against its own interests by sidestepping from calling a spade a spade and ascribing some other intentions to the murders.[...]
 The only consolation with Aariyamala is the experience of folklore unfolding in front of our eyes and the story of our ancestors getting retold."
 Thinkal Menon of The Times of India gave 2/5 stars and wrote, "The female-centric story is dealt with sensitively; the various struggles the protagonist undergoes are showcased compellingly.[...]
 The dearth of engrossing episodes sticks out like a sore thumb.
 This deters the film's prospects of offering a captivating emotional drama that is supposed to leave us affected."
 Maalai Malar gave 2/5 stars, praising the performances of the lead cast, music and cinematography, while strongly criticizing the irrelatable plot, screenplay and the second half of the film that majorly relied on depicting the street-play alone.
-Malini Mannath praised the performances of the lead actor and the director for sensibly handling an unusal premise in his debut film.
+Malini Mannath praised the performances of the lead actor and the director for sensibly handling an unusual premise in his debut film.